ottangust/ottangust.github.io/_pages/about.md

 I will also study Basic machine learning and stat knowlege for my interest.

-As for the summer vacation, I'll only do algorithm and have fun~~~
-<p></p>Por kindly send emails to Prof.Hur/DON NOH/WANG XIAOLIANG/TIAN DI/YAN JI/ZHU YIDONG FOR RESEARCH PUREPOSES...If so, do algorithm at the 3rd sem
+As for the summer vacation, I'll only do algorithm and have fun~~~ May kindly send emails to Prof.Hur/DON NOH/WANG XIAOLIANG/TIAN DI/YAN JI/ZHU YIDONG FOR RESEARCH PUREPOSES...If so, do algorithm at the 3rd sem

-For the third semester, I'm going to do many common courses and attendence-required courses. <p></p>
+For the third semester, I'm going to do many common courses and attendence-required courses.
-Since I WANT TO do self-studing the following stuff:
-MIT6.031 -> cmu 15.213 -> UCB CS61C -> cs.6S081 -> CMU 15.445  and Maybe some introductory coursera courses!
+Since I WANT TO do self-studing the following stuff: MIT6.031 -> cmu 15.213 -> UCB CS61C -> cs.6S081 -> CMU 15.445  and Maybe some introductory coursera courses!
 <p></p>
 Besides, doing UROP with Profs will be also considered!